Mejri10/codewars-solutions/8-kyu/grasshopper---bug-squashing/python/README.md

 ---

 You are using a library that already has the functions below.
-Create a function named that calls the functions in the proper order.
+Create a function named `main` that calls the functions in the proper order.

 ```javascript
 - combat